Enormous Symmetrical Triangle Breakout – ELMD

 And sometimes you have more than 1 pattern on the same time-frame as well.
-A good example is ELMD which was one of the two top trading setups this week in the Weeky Alert.
+A good example is ELMD which was a terrific trading triangle and was one of the two top trading setups this week in the Weeky Alert.

 This is a great example of a large, bullish chart pattern that I mention in our newsletters but have not brought up on the blog or main site up until now.
 Its the symmetrical triangle pattern.